lf-/gankra.github.io/blah/text-hates-you/index.md

 You could appeal to an assumption that the system must have a basic font that can draw 0-9 and A-F, but for those who expect to truly Destroy Their Tools With Their Tools you can do what Firefox does: the microfont!

 Inside Firefox there's a little hardcoded array describing one-bit pixel art of a tiny font atlas for exactly those 16 characters.
-So when drawing Tofu, it can just blit those glyphs out without worrying about fonts.
+So when drawing tofu, it can blit those glyphs out without worrying about fonts.

+ 􏿽 􏿽 􏿽 􏿽 􏿽 􏿽 􏿽 􏿽 􏿽

 ## Style Is Part of The Font (Except When It's Not)